About the Program

 Qualifications given in the job description represent only the minimum qualifications necessary to perform the essential functions of the job.
 In addition to these qualifications, the minimum age requirement for regular full-time and part-time employment is 18 years old.
 Preference for interviews by the department are given to the most qualified applicants who may possess more specific education or experience than is provided in a particular job description.

 Duties shown in the job description represent a summary of the essential duties and responsibilities.
 Other duties may be assigned.
 An applicant wishing to apply for a different position while still under consideration for another must complete a new application.

-Applications are accepted only for positions that are currently open and may be submitted online, or by mail or fax to:
+Applications are accepted only for positions that are currently open and may be submitted online or by mail to: